-Category D escription Scoring Method Justification Max Connectivity Bicycle and Pedestrian : The project should connect to an existing bicycle or pedestrian facility in order to qualify for these points.
+Category D escription Scoring Method Justification Max Connectivity Bicycle and Pedestrian: The project should connect to an existing bicycle or pedestrian facility in order to qualify for these points.
 To qualify for points, other facilities should be existing on the ground, under construction at time of application, or obligated for federal or state construction funding at the time of application.
 Scoring allows flexibility for new connections.
-Transit : Directly connects the transit user with other modes, routes, systems, or destinations.
-The project directly serves riders and provides new connections between the transit system and other modes, routes, systems or destinations.
-To qualify for these points, the other modes, routes, systems, or destinations must be existing, under construction at the time of application, or obligated for federal or state construction funding at the time connections, one point for each planned connection up to three points maximum; connection = 4 points, connections = 7 points, connections = 7 points, or more connections = 10 points 10 Access to Transit ⁄4-mile of fixed-route transit stop.
-Closest = 10; others relative ranked based on distance; 8 = next closest, etc. Itis possible for multiple projects to get 10 points if they provide direct access Supports equity, mode shift, and a multimodal transportation network.
-10 Population and Employment Density Variable score from 0-10 points based on the relative population and employment density within a 0.5 mile buffer of the corridor.
-For multi- jurisdictional agencies, the municipality where the project is located will be used to normalize scores.
-Relative Score Similar to a category in the Regional Bicycleand Pedestrian scoring rubric.
+Transit: Directly connects the transit user with other modes, routes, systems, or destinations.
+The project directly serves riders and provides new connections between the transit system and other modes, routes, systems ordestinations.
+To qualify for these points, the other modes, routes, systems, or destinations must be existing, under construction at the time of application, or obligated for federal or state construction funding at the time For projects with less than three existing connections, one point for each planned connection up to three points maximum; 1 connection = 4 points, 2 connections = 7 points, 3 or more connections = 10 points Aligns with the "Connect People and Places" goal of the 2050 MTP.
+10 Access to Transit If the project improves access to 1/4-mile of fixed-route transit stop. transit services by being within Closest = 10; others relative ranked based on distance; 8 = next closest, etc. Itis possible for multiple projects to get 10 points if they provide direct access Supports equity, mode shift, and a multimodal transportation network.
+Aligns with the "Ensure all people have access to multimodal and affordable transportation choices" goal of MTP.
+10 Population and Employment Density employment density within a 0.5 pased on the relative population and mile buffer of the corridor.For multipality where the project is located will Relative Score Similar to a category in the Regional Bicycleand Pedestrian scoring rubric.
 MPO staff will perform this analysis using the regional model.
-10 Project Phase This category is intended to ensu funds for constructing projects in re that the MPO is leveraging federal a timely manner.
+10 Project Phase This category is intended to ensu funds for constructing projects in a timely manner.
 Construction with partial funding =30; Construction phase with no funding = 25, Right-of-Way =20; Design=15, Area Planning or Feasibility Study= 10 Keeps with precedent of prioritizing Construction/ROW 30